kavhad/php-checkout-sdk/README.md

 You can apply to receive Partner credentials by sending a mail to [ehandel@wasakredit.se](mailto:ehandel@wasakredit.se).

 ### Initialization

-Initialize the main Client class by using the provided factory method ClientFactory.CreateClient and provide your issued *Client ID* and *Client Secret*.
-You can optionally supply a *Test Mode* parameter.
-It will be default set to True, so for production purposes you will need to set the *Test mode* parameter to False.
-You will be provided ClientId and ClientSecret for testing purposes as well, so when creating client for testing purposes, you will need to provide those values and set the *Test Mode* parameter to True.
+Initialize the main *Client* class by calling the ClientFactory::Create(...) method passing in your issued *Client ID* and *Client Secret*.
+You can optionally supply a *Test Mode* parameter which is by default is set to true which indicates the target is our test environment, to target production environment set *Test Mode* to false.
+The provided client id and secret must exists on the targeted environment.

 ```
  /**